LOOSE-LIPS/loose-lips-2.0/src/routes/blog/editors-pick-rico-casazza-first-law/index.md

 banner:
   - imported/editors-pick-rico-casazza-first-law/image1112.jpeg
 description: >-
-  For this weeks Editors&#39; Pick, Richard Meaney selects Jack Bradbury&#39;s preview of Rico Casazza &#8211; First Law.
-An exquisite blend of driving and atmospheric acid house, it&#39;s available on his Bandcamp to listen &amp; buy now!
-Rico Casazza&rsquo;s new three track EP &ldquo;First Law&rdquo; is perfect for someone looking for an acid sound that is [...]Read More...
+  For this weeks Editors' Pick, Richard Meaney selects Jack Bradbury's preview of Rico Casazza – First Law.
+An exquisite blend of driving and atmospheric acid house, it's available on his Bandcamp to listen & buy now!
+Rico Casazza’s new three track EP “First Law” is perfect for someone looking for an acid sound that is [...]Read More...
 published: true
 tags: premiere
 featured: false